thokari/ChatFDA/README.md

 - test scripts for retrieval and answering
 - API routes for query and (streaming) response
 ### Frontend
-There are couple of React components that implement Chat and citation cards.
+There are couple of React components that implement chat and citation cards.
 State is maintained via zustand (onyl chat messages right now).

 ## Quick start